ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Short Summary
 -------------
-This is a single-line which goes right after the declaration of the function or class and provides a quick overview about the final goal of the code.
-The ``short summary`` is mandatory.
-If not present, :ref:`Doc Style Tools` will raise an error.
+This is a single-line that goes right after the declaration of the class or function for briefly describing what the class or function or does.
+The `short summary` is mandatory.
+If it is not present, :ref:`Doc Style Tools` will raise an error.

 The short summary can be declared on the same line as the opening quotes or on the next line.
-Both ways are accepted by `PEP 257
+While `PEP 257
-<https://peps.python.org/pep-0257>`_ but you must be consistent across your
+<https://peps.python.org/pep-0257>`_ accepts both ways, you must be consistent across your
 project.
-In case you decide to declare the short summary on the same line, please refer to :ref:`Numpydoc Validation`, as ``"GL01"`` check needs to be disabled.
+If you decide to declare the short summary on the same line, refer to :ref:`Numpydoc Validation` because the ``"GL01"`` check needs to be disabled.

 Depending in whether you are documenting a ``Class`` or a ``function``, you will